micrology/prsm/doc/help.md

 ### The chat window

-Clicking on the speech ballons at the bottom right opens up a chat window that you can use to type messages to other participants in your room.
+Clicking on the speech balloon at the bottom right opens up a chat window that you can use to type messages to other participants in your room.

 <!-- ![Chat window](/doc/images/ChatWindow.png) -->
 <img src="/doc/images/ChatWindow.png" width="400">